 Category: ISO-25010/Security/Confidentiality

-Statement: Any physical locations where solution system(s) service devices are located MUST control and audit access and operations.
+Statement: Any physical locations where solution system(s) service devices are located all access and operations must be controlled and audited.

-Rationale: Persons must not be able to access system storage and servers devices in an uncontrolled and/or unaudited manner, bypassing electronic and logical platform and/or system controls.
+Rationale: Users must not be able to access system storage and server devices in an uncontrolled and/or unaudited manner, bypassing electronic and logical platform and/or system controls.

-Details: Cloud service providers control physical access.
-For example, they require all personnel who enter to be audited, as well as all operations are recorded by an accompanying observer.
-Hence an aspect of the preference for systems hosted in market leading cloud services.
+Details: Cloud service providers control physical access, e.g., they require all personnel who enter to be audited, as well as all operations are recorded by an accompanying observer.
+This drives the preference for systems hosted in market leading cloud services.

 Prompts: Are all environments’ devices hosted on cloud infrastructure?